sebastiaanverborg/docs/source/index.md

 ### Client Keys

-Kasko will provide you with two Client keys: **TEST** and **LIVE**.
+KASKO will provide you with two Client keys: **TEST** and **LIVE**.

-**LIVE** key will create real polices.
-The Credit card entered will be charged, and a real policy will be created.
+**TEST** key is for development purposes using test credit card credentials without real charges being made or insurance policies being created.

-**TEST** key is for development purposes and will create  policies for development purposes.
-Only specific credit card details can be used, and no real card will be charged.
+**LIVE** key is to create real policies.
+Credit card information will be processed, charges will be made and real insurance policies will be created.

 ### Product Keys

-Kasko will provide you with Product keys for all insurance products you have access too.
+KASKO will provide you with distinct product keys for each insurance product that you have access to.

-This key must be provided to the Kasko JS.
+This key must be provided to the KASKO JS.

-# Kasko JS
+# KASKO JS

-Kasko JS is the easiest way to integrate the Kasko Widget on your page responsively.
+KASKO JS is used to load and configure the KASKO widget onto your site.
+KASKO JS allows handles sizing of the widget so that it works responsively in your page.

-## 1. Integration Kasko JS
+## 1. Integration KASKO JS

 ``` html
 <script type="text/javascript" src="https://js.kasko.io"></script>